How to Identify Woodworm in Your House?

 Round or oval holes in the wood are the most common and well-known sign of a woodworm infestation.
 They are between 1 and 3mm in diameter, depending on the species that has found home inside your wooden structures, and have sharp edges.
-These actually exit holes, also called flight holes, created when the adult beetle leaves the timber to find a mate.
+These actual exit holes, also called flight holes, are created when the adult beetle leaves the timber to find a mate.

 Fortunately, they are not always a sign of an active infestation.
 If you have previously had woodworm, the holes will still be visible, but won’t look fresh or have frass around them.

 Also known as bore dust, frass is the fine powder that is often found around or below the aforementioned woodworm holes.
 Sometimes the frass might be a little sticky, which is the case with wood-boring weevils.

 While it might be tempting to think that these are tiny wood shavings, that is wrong, and actually, the bore-dust is the woodworm waste that the larvae produce while burrowing.
 Checking regularly if frass has formed around the holes is the easiest and most straightforward way to determine if you have an active woodworm infestation.